Go arm64 Function Call Assembly

 ?

-3. Jump back to the beginning of the main.foo function.
+runtime.morestack_noctxtfunction to grow the stack. - Jump back to the beginning of the

 In Detail

-4. The three ? each indicate 4 bytes of zero padding which are emitted by the compiler to 16-byte align all function entry points.
+?each indicate4bytes of zero padding which are emitted by the compiler to16-byte align all function entry points.
 I'm unable to find an official reference that mentions this value.
 But since it was provided by an arm employee, and another arm employee added a similar patch to gcc citing performance benefits, this alignment is probably a good idea.

 Function bar